ferrous-systems/wasm-training-2022/README.md

 You can find the rendered book containing all instructions at <https://ferrous-systems.github.io/wasm-training-2022/>.

-If you'd like to attend one of our open classes or book a custom training, please visit the [Ferros Systems trainings website](https://ferrous-systems.com/training/).
+If you'd like to attend one of our open classes or book a custom training, please visit the [Ferrous Systems trainings website](https://ferrous-systems.com/training/).

 ## License